-- Setup Password prevents unauthorized entry to the BIOS Utility.
+- Supervisor Password prevents unauthorized entry into the BIOS Utility.
 Once set, you must key-in this password to gain access to the BIOS Utility.
-See "BIOS Utility" on page 55 and your online guide for more details. - Power-on Password secures your computer against unauthorized use.
+See "BIOS Utility" on page 56. - User Password secures your computer against unauthorized use.
+Combine the use of this password with password checkpoints on boot-up and resume from hibernation for maximum security. - Password on Boot secures your computer against unauthorized use.
 Combine the use of this password with password checkpoints on boot-up and resume from hibernation for maximum security.